 Humans can produce only a limited amount of vitamin D from UV radiation.
 For Caucasians, that limit is reached after just five to 10 minutes of midday sun exposure.
 After reaching the limit, further exposure will not increase the amount of vitamin D in the body.
 Rather, it has the opposite effect: the vitamin D stored in the body begins to break down, leading to lower vitamin D levels.

 Spending time in the sun (whether outside or beside a window) in an attempt to achieve higher vitamin D levels can have serious consequences for the skin, however.
 About 86 percent of melanomas (the most dangerous of the three most common skin cancers) and 90 percent of nonmelanoma skin cancers are associated with exposure to UV radiation.
 To lower your risk of developing skin cancer, The Skin Cancer Foundation has always recommended sunscreen use as part of a complete sun protection routine, including seeking shade and covering up with clothing.
 Since some types of UV rays can penetrate window glass, this should hold true even on days you do not venture outside.
-Studies have shown that regular use of an SPF 15 or higher broad-spectrum sunscreen reduces your chances of developing squamous cell carcinoma by about 40 percent, melanoma by 50 percent and premature skin aging by 24 percent.
+Studies have shown that regular use of an SPF 15 or higher broad-spectrum sunscreen reduces your chances of developing squamous cell carcinoma by about 40 percent, melanoma by 50 percent and premature skin aging by 24 percent when used as directed.